Schiiss/blog/_posts/2024-12-01-databricks-vector-search.md

 Think of a vector database as a super-smart filing system that knows how to group, compare, and retrieve data based on meaning or similarity rather than just keywords or IDs.

-I think databricks does a good job capturing the flow of getting your documents into a vector database:
+I think Databricks does a good job capturing the flow of getting your documents into a vector database:

 [![simple_vector_database_diagram](/blog/assets/images/blog_images/databricks-vector-search/simple_vector_database_diagram.png)](/blog/assets/images/blog_images/databricks-vector-search/simple_vector_database_diagram.png){:target="_blank"}